 Book a cruise with the Norwegian Cruise Line for an odyssey around Greece’s ancient islands, to see Malta, and to discover Italy’s hidden masterpieces.
 Each destination you visit will have its own story to tell.
 For instance, you can admire archaeological sites in Mykonos or stroll along volcanic-sandy beaches in Santorini.
 Throughout your trip savour some seafood and go wine tasting when visiting the continent’s colourful markets.

-On board the ship, programmes for children aged six months and up include sensory play and circus games.
+On board, the ship, programs for children aged six months and up include sensory play and circus games.
 Also, you may find time to watch a show or take a dip in the aqua park.
 When you need a refreshment there are nearly 20 bars to choose from.

 When on dry land, learn about the notorious eruption of Vesuvius in Naples.
 Then walk among Roman architecture, before alighting upon historic sites, such as the pantheon.
 In Florence seek out some hidden art, capture the Leaning Tower of Pisa on camera, and tuck into the Mediterranean’s creative culinary scene.